vishishta25mip10039-svg/vish.pythonprojects/README.md

-Simple Mood Tracker
+Simple Mood Tracker:
 A lightweight and user-friendly desktop application built with Python and Tkinter that allows users to track their daily moods.
 The app stores each day's mood in a local JSON file and provides options to view the current day's mood or the full mood history.

-Overview
+Overview:
 The **Simple Mood Tracker** is designed to help users quickly log how they feel each day.
 With a clean interface and easy-to-use controls, it is ideal for beginners, students, and anyone wanting a simple daily habit tool.
 The application uses a dropdown menu for mood selection and saves the entry with the current date.
 It also allows viewing of today's mood or all previously logged moods.

-Features
+Features:
 - Select and log your mood for the current day.
 - Automatically saves entries with the date.
 - View today's logged mood instantly.